 Yes, you might fail in your attempt at greatness.

-Throughout history, there were countless soldiers who fought in war – but those that did the impossible have the Medal of Honor.
+Throughout history, countless soldiers fought in wars – but those that did the impossible earned the Medal of Honor.

 Who remembers those who never attempted to do great things?

 When you do something impossibly hard, you will establish a legacy.

 As a child, I was told that the struggle of the butterfly breaking from its cocoon enables it to fly.

 I so wanted to help that butterfly break free from its prison.